Last Updated on May 22, 2022 by Mary Pressler

 2) Residential Standard Offer Program

 The Residential Standard Offer Program (RSOP) supports various energy efficiency measures in homes, where the incentive is determined by the specific type of measure.
-The following table summarizes the measures covered, and the applicable incentives in each case:
+The following table summarizes the measures covered, and incentive rates available in 2023:

 RSOP Energy Efficiency Measure Incentive per kW Incentive per kWh